 Did the stories above give you some interesting ideas for your mobile strategy?
 Once you’ve come up with an idea for your SMS campaign, you have to rely on a good system to send your messages.
-There are many interesting alternatives on the web, such as systems to create mobile sites and apps online with a built-in SMS sending tool.
+There are many interesting alternatives on the web, such as systems to create mobile sites and apps online with a built-in SMS sending tool, like Text Request for example.
 In this way, you can go mobile with just a single tool and carry out your campaigns on the same platform, via SMS and other means.

 This year 100 billion dollars will be spent on mobile advertising.
 If you’re currently not investing on any SMS campaigns, it’s not too late.
 You still have time to catch up and take an action.
 If you’re already doing this, what results have you achieved so far?
 Can you run your SMS campaigns more effectively?

 Silvio Porcellana is the CEO and Founder of mob.is.it the online tool over 1,000 agencies and professionals use to build mobile websites and native apps for customers worldwide.
 From his retreat in the Monferrato Hills in North West Italy, he bootstraps companies, writes about web and mobile marketing, and helps customers succeed online.
 Read more from Silvio at mob.is.it blog.

 3 Responses to “SMS Campaigns: 5 Success Stories and Why They are Useful for Your Mobile Strategy”

 Step 1: Understand the overall company strategy, dependencies, and competitors

 Step 2: Define your Enterprise Mobile App Strategy

 Step 4: Define the Product Management Implementation Strategy

 In full, the report:

 Identifies the major mobile technologies being used to reach consumers.